Restraint - Juvenile Justice Facilities

 - Level 3 - Mechanical restraint.

-It’s important to remember that every effort should be made by staff to avoid unnecessary use of PAR, and therefore staff should try to redirect and diffuse problem behavior before it reaches crisis proportions.
+It’s important to remember that every effort should be made by staff to avoid unnecessary use of physical interventions or mechanical restraint, and therefore staff should try to redirect and diffuse problem behavior before it reaches crisis proportions.

-Each facility or provider has developed its own policies and procedures related to the use of PAR.
+Each facility or provider has developed its own policies and procedures related to the use of physical interventions or mechanical restraint.
 If you want to know what they are, ask the facility administration for a copy.